 The benefits of the Coptic Canadian History Project are many.
 This is the first such initiative in Canada and the first ever repository to prioritize the history and memory of the Coptic emigrant population.
 The Project will promote the value of ‘ordinary’ Coptic Canadians and the importance of preserving their experiences.
-It will engage the attention of diverse Coptic communities in order to capture a diversity of opinions and activity that color the Coptic Canadian past.
+It will engage the attention of diverse Coptic communities in order to capture a diversity of opinions and activity that color the Coptic past.
 It will be a continued repository for information, accessible for educators, researchers, students, and the general public.

 Recognizing our potential for building bridges, fostering research, and advancing social and cultural equity, the Clara Thomas Archives & Special Collections (CTASC) and the Department of History at York University have partnered with the Project.
-With the support of a prominent Canadian university, the CCHP hopes raise the profile of Coptic Canadians, highlight their diverse identities and experiences, and ensure that their legacy carries well into the future.
+With the support of a prominent Canadian university, the CCHP hopes raise the profile of Copts, highlight their diverse identities and experiences, and ensure that their legacy carries well into the future.

-The Project will also promote research of Coptic Canadian history and heritage through lectures, digital and physical exhibits, interdisciplinary workshops, and conference presentations.
-The aim of encouraging community involvement and scholarly collaboration is to unite junior researchers in the field of Coptic Studies and to establish vibrant partnerships with Coptic Canadian organizations and individuals.
+The Project also promotes research of Coptic history and heritage through lectures, digital and physical exhibits, interdisciplinary workshops, and conference presentations.
+The aim of encouraging community involvement and scholarly collaboration is to unite junior researchers in the field of Coptic Studies and to establish vibrant partnerships with Coptic organizations and individuals.
 This work will be in partnership with, and a natural complement to, other projects associated with York University’s History Department, such as the Portuguese Canadian History Project (PCHP) and the Greek Canadian History Project (GCHP).